Please note that priority will be given to submissions that detail projects which can be undertaken within the current

 Priority will be given to students who have not previously received CURF funding.

 Juniors currently working with a faculty mentor can apply using the instructions outlined below.
 Juniors who are not yet working with a faculty mentor and/or who do not have a project proposal are welcome to apply.
 They should first contact an appropriate faculty member and secure their support to apply for Jumpstart.
-Dr. Ann Vernon-Grey of CURF is available for consultations on how to identify and contact potential research mentors.
+Dr. Kerry Milch and Dr. Ann Vernon-Grey of CURF are available for consultations on how to identify and contact potential research mentors.
 The student will then submit an application in conjunction with the faculty mentor, who will provide a project proposal summary.

 Project proposals will be evaluated by a faculty committee designated by CURF and selected for funding based on representation of original research allowing the student to make a significant contribution to knowledge, conceptual clarity, and potential for continued research involvement.